-Develop and register fexinidazole as a new all oral treatment for the treatment of stage-1 and stage-2 sleeping sickness caused by T.b. gambiense (g-HAT), in adults and children above the age of six and above 20kg.
+Develop and register fexinidazole as a new all-oral treatment for Stage 1 and Stage 2 sleeping sickness caused by T.b. gambiense in adults and children above the age of six and over 20 kg

 current phase of drug development

-First new chemical entity developed by DNDi and the first all-oral cure for all stages of sleeping sickness
+First new chemical entity developed by DNDi and the first all-oral cure for both stages of T.b. gambiense sleeping sickness

 Easy-to-use medicine brings treatment closer to patients

 More than two million people were screened for sleeping sickness as part of three fexinidazole clinical trials, which enrolled 749 patients in the Democratic Republic of Congo and Central African Republic and had to overcome unique challenges of conducting trials in remote areas where sleeping sickness occurs.
-In the trials, fexinidazole showed high efficacy and safety in both stages of the disease, both in adults and children.
+In the trials, fexinidazole showed high efficacy and safety in both stages of the disease for adults and children.

-- Indication: stage-1 and stage-2 gambiense sleeping sickness (human African trypanosomiasis)
+- Indication: Stage 1 and Stage 2 T.b. gambiense sleeping sickness (human African trypanosomiasis)

 - Recommended in November 2018 by the European Medicines Agency under Article 58, an innovative regulatory mechanism for the review of new medicines destined for use outside of the European Union

-- Approved in the Democratic Republic of Congo in 2019
+- Registered in the Democratic Republic of Congo in 2018

 - Sanofi has committed to donate fexinidazole to WHO, which will distribute it to National Control Programmes in endemic countries

-- Developed in partnership between DNDi, Sanofi, the HAT Platform, national control programmes of the Democratic Republic of the Congo and Central African Republic, Médecins Sans Frontières, Swiss Tropical & Public Health Institute, with support of the World Health Organization, Department of Control of Neglected Tropical Diseases
+- Developed in partnership between DNDi, Sanofi, the HAT Platform, national control programmes of the Democratic Republic of the Congo, Central African Republic and Guinea, Médecins Sans Frontières, Swiss Tropical and Public Health Institute, with support from the World Health Organization’s Department of Control of Neglected Tropical Diseases

 ‘Those affected by sleeping sickness are some of the most vulnerable and live in some of the most remote areas of the Congo, if not the world.
 They need a treatment that is safe, effective and simple.
 An all-oral treatment has been a dream of mine for decades.
 Fexinidazole is a huge leap in how we can tackle this deadly disease.’